AndyLandy/MakeMP3/README.txt

 ================
 v1.1.0
  *  Added functionality to selectively skip tracks.
+ *  Support for explicit track-end timestamps using REM END.
  *  Tweaked artwork code to be more consistent with other metadata, allowing REM ARTWORK directives to be specified at the top level and track level.
+ *  Permit the use of double quotes in cue sheet directives.

 v1.0.0
  *  First release.